 I don’t think I have time for it.

-Afterall, you’re running an appliance service business and taking care of all the day to day activities that come along with that.
+Afterall, you’re running an hvac company or appliance service business and taking care of all the day to day activities that come along with that.

 The truth is, you’re going to make your most money fixing appliances, not trying to do the advertising yourself.
 However, if you’re a small one-man operation, you are already wearing multiple hats.